vega/altair/doc/user_guide/interactions.rst

 Variables: Storing and Reusing Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Variables are the simplest forms of parameters can take.
 Variable parameters allow for a value to be defined once and then reused throughout the rest of the chart.
 Here is a simple scatter-plot created from the ``cars`` dataset: